This post may contain affiliate sales links. Please see my full disclosure policy for details

 I like to invert my layers, so the top of the cake is nice and flat.
 Don’t worry about all that uneven space, we’re going to fill that in with frosting.
 Lastly, To add the walnuts, it’s best to do so before the frosting has set.

 I store my cake for 2-3 days at room temperature in an airtight container.
-I love my cake carrier for storing cake.
+I love my cake carrier for storing cakes.
 If you live in a hot or humid environment, then you’ll need to refrigerate this cake.
 However, be sure to serve it at room temperature for best results.
+So give it about 20 minutes to sit on the counter before serving.

-This classic carrot cake is moist and perfectly spiced.
+This classic carrot cake is moist and tender, perfectly spiced, and loaded with chopped walnuts.
 It’s topped with the most amazing cream cheese frosting.

 - 4 large eggs